noshoesnoshirtnoties/spqr-servus-publicus/README.md

 # spqr-servus-publicus
-general purpose bot for the spqr discord server
+general purpose bot for the spqr discord server.

+meant to work in coop with https://github.com/noshoesnoshirtnoties/spqr-pavlov-srvmon

 ## usage description
 * clone this repo to your workstation